srid/pf/README.rst

 Some notes
 ----------

-- If there are multiple patches, after entering the index of the match ... only that will be printed to stdout.
+- If there are multiple matches ... after entering the index of the match, only the choosen match will be printed to stdout.
 So you can pass that one to your text editor or something: ``vim `~/code/pf/bin/pf xml patch```

 Credits
 -------